 Summary: Each cabin room comes with 1 Queen bed, 1 Full bed, and it's own bathroom.
 Available with or without full kitchenettes.

-Dogwood Motel has 3 log cabins, built in 1959.
-Each cabin is split into two rooms, each unit having one queen bed, one full bed, and one bathroom.
-Four of the cabin rooms have full kitchenettes with ovens and stovetop burners, while the remaining two cabin rooms have refrigerators, microwaves, and coffee makers.
+The Dogwood Motel has 3 log cabins that were built in 1959.
+Each cabin is split into two rooms, each having one queen bed, one full bed, and one bathroom.
+All of the cabin rooms have refrigerators, microwaves, and coffee makers.
+Four of the cabin rooms have full kitchenettes that include dishware, silverware, cookware, sinks, ovens, and stovetop burners.

-The large side of the townhouse (#7) has a master bedroom on the 2nd floor with a Queen bed and a private bathroom, along with 2 Full beds in a loft and one Queen hide-a-bed in a couch downstairs.
-The first floor also has a full kitchen, another bathroom, and a washer & dryer.
+The main townhouse has a master bedroom on the 2nd floor with a Queen bed and a private bathroom, along with 2 Full beds in a loft and one Queen hide-a-bed couch downstairs.
+The first floor also has a full kitchen, a second bathroom, and a washer & dryer.

-The small side of the townhouse (#8) has a Queen bed, a Full bed, a large bathroom, and a refrigerator, microwave, and coffee maker.
+The side townhouse has a Queen bed, a Full bed, a large bathroom, and a refrigerator, microwave, and coffee maker.

 Both units may be rented together to host up to 12 guests.
 The previous townhouse burned down in the 2020 Archie Creek Fire and the current townhouse was built to replace it in 2021.

 The koi pond was established by Norman Call and is dedicated to Ardeth Collins.
-The lovely fish call the dogwood home!
+These lovely fish have called The Dogwood home for many years!

 Access the North Umpqua River by descending a staircase across the road from our front office.
 We have a natural swimming pool!